 If you are ultimately convicted of DUI in criminal court, the DMV will revoke your license for an additional 185 days.

-A first-time DUI offender found guilty of DUI may apply with the court to undergo a treatment program prior to sentencing.
-If accepted, the judge will suspend the driver’s sentence for up to three years to allow time for the driver to successfully complete the treatment program.
-Also, these drivers qualify to get their license back in half the time.
+If accepted, the judge will suspend the driver's sentence for up to three years to allow time for the driver to successfully complete the treatment program.
+Also, these drivers qualify to get their licenses back in half the time.

 To be eligible, a driver must: